urbonegi/ethereum_workshop/workshop_tutorial.md

 $ sudo tar -xJvf node-v10.16.3-darwin-x64.tar -C /usr/local/lib/nodejs
 $ export PATH=/usr/local/lib/nodejs/node-v10.16.3-darwin-x64/bin:$PATH
 ```
-Check that has sucessfully installed and is ready to be used.
+Check that has successfully installed and is ready to be used.
 ```bash
 $ node -v
 $ npm version
 ```

-### Create your project path
+#### Create your project path
 Create your workshop tutorial directory and continue all further steps in
 that path:
 ```bash